Washingtonians navigate new normal: razor-tipped wire fences and armed soldiers

 Still, many of the troops standing guard on Capitol Hill said they have rarely felt so appreciated for their service.
 Warth, who left his wife and three kids in Kansas for a now months-long stay in D.C., said he has seen locals offer his troops coffee and food.
 He said one person drove by a checkpoint with a stack of Starbucks gift cards.

-“It reminds me of the Shia community in Baghdad when people would invite us in for tea,” Warth said, recalling his deployment to Iraq from February 2007 to April 2008.
+“It reminds me of the Shiite community in Baghdad when people would invite us in for tea,” Warth said, recalling his deployment to Iraq from February 2007 to April 2008.
 “Though it is sad to make those kinds of comparisons.”

 In addition to snack and coffee runs, local establishments have staged a community-wide effort to provide free local meals to the troops and officers around their neighborhood.
 We, The Pizza, a restaurant on Capitol Hill, has raised over $40,000 in donations to send meals to the soldiers after photos of the Guard members with their pizza boxes went viral in the wake of the insurrection.
 They have since partnered with over 30 Washington-area restaurants to provide breakfast, lunch and dinner to U.S. Capitol Police and members of the National Guard.